 Kravchenko is a tailor or his son.

-2. Last names formed from names
+2. Surnames formed from given names

-Among the popular:
+Among the popular ones:

 -